 |The Black Sword||188,161||100%||Passive is useless in quickswap.|

 Keqing’s weapon rankings will sway between her different builds and refinements.
-Her best-in-slot by a large margin is definitely Primordial Jade Cutter, and The Black Sword is a strong option for all versions of Keqing except for Cryo variations.
+Her best-in-slot by a large margin is definitely Mistsplitter Reforged, and The Black Sword is a strong option for all versions of Keqing except for Cryo variations.

 Due to Keqing’s Kit being heavily weighted on her N1C string, it is possible to run her together with characters such as Chongyun (Cryo infusion) and Bennett at C6 (Pyro Infusion) while utilizing artifact sets such as Crimson Witch of Flames or Blizzard Strayer.
 Other potential builds involving Retracing Bolide and Bloodstained Chivalry are also possible.
 Keqing is again showing her flexibility in build options which should allow players to more easily equip her regardless of which domains they prioritized.

 Keqing in Electro-focused comps can run variations of any of the above units.
 Primarily, Keqing is looking to abuse the high talent multipliers on Xingqiu, Fischl, Beidou, and Albedo rather than any specific type of reaction synergy.
 Bennett offers strong buff utility as well as healing if Xingqiu is not geared up enough.
 Quickswap compositions will appreciate the usage of Jean to condense as a healer and Viridescent Venerer.
 Zhongli offers strong RES down bonuses with his 1.3 updated Jade Shield.

 |Thundering Fury (2) + Gladiator’s Triumph (2)/Shimenawa’s Reminiscence (2)||+15% Electro DMG and +18% ATK makes this set very powerful as a generalist set for Keqing that can be used almost anywhere, 2 piece SR can also take gladiator’s place as it’s farmable.|